 There are, however, possible risks that may be associated with the use of progestins with estrogens compared to estrogen-alone regimens.
-These include a possible increased risk of breast cancer, adverse effects on lipoprotein metabolism (lowering HDL, raising LDL) and impairment of glucose tolerance.
+These include an increased risk of breast cancer.

-In cases of undiagnosed abnormal vaginal bleeding, adequate diagnostic measures are indicated.
+In cases of unexpected abnormal vaginal bleeding, adequate diagnostic measures are indicated.

 Blood pressure should be monitored at regular intervals with estrogen plus progestin therapy.

-In patients with pre-existing hypertriglyceridemia, estrogen plus progestin therapy may be associated with elevations of plasma triglycerides leading to pancreatitis and other complications.
+In women with pre-existing hypertriglyceridemia, estrogen plus progestin therapy may be associated with elevations of plasma triglycerides leading to pancreatitis.
+Consider discontinuation of treatment if pancreatitis occurs.

-Estrogens plus progestins may be poorly metabolized in patients with impaired liver function.
-For patients with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised, and in the case of recurrence, medication should be discontinued.
+Estrogens plus progestins may be poorly metabolized in women with impaired liver function.
+For women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised, and in the case of recurrence, medication should be discontinued.

 Progestins may cause some degree of fluid retention.
-Patients who have conditions which might be influenced by this factor, such as cardiac or renal dysfunction, warrant careful observation when estrogen plus progestin are prescribed.
+Women who have conditions which might be influenced by this factor, such as cardiac or renal impairment, warrant careful observation when estrogen plus progestin are prescribed.

 Estrogen plus progestin therapy may cause an exacerbation of asthma, diabetes mellitus, epilepsy, migraine, porphyria, systemic lupus erythematosus, and hepatic hemangiomas and should be used with caution in women with these conditions.

-Physicians are advised to discuss the Patient Information leaflet with patients for whom they prescribe PROVERA (medroxyprogesterone acetate tablets) .
+Physicians are advised to discuss the PATIENT INFORMATION leaflet with women for whom they prescribe PROVERA.

 There may be an increased risk of minor birth defects in children whose mothers are exposed to progestins during the first trimester of pregnancy.
 The possible risk to the male baby is hypospadias, a condition in which the opening of the penis is on the underside rather than the tip of the penis.
 This condition occurs naturally in approximately 5 to 8 per 1000 male births.
-The risk may be increased with exposure to PROVERA (medroxyprogesterone acetate tablets) .
+The risk may be increased with exposure to PROVERA.
 Enlargement of the clitoris and fusion of the labia may occur in female babies.
-However, a clear association between hypospadias, clitoral enlargement and labial fusion with use of PROVERA (medroxyprogesterone acetate tablets) has not been established.
+However, a clear association between hypospadias, clitoral enlargement and labial fusion with use of PROVERA has not been established.

-Inform the patient of the importance of reporting exposure to PROVERA (medroxyprogesterone acetate tablets) in early pregnancy.
+Inform the patient of the importance of reporting exposure to PROVERA in early pregnancy.

 Pregnancy Category X: PROVERA should not be used during pregnancy.
 (See CONTRAINDICATIONS.)

-There may be increased risks for hypospadias, clitoral enlargement and labial fusion in children whose mothers are exposed to PROVERA (medroxyprogesterone acetate tablets) during the first trimester of pregnancy.
-However, a clear association between these conditions with use of PROVERA (medroxyprogesterone acetate tablets) has not been established.
+There may be increased risks for hypospadias, clitoral enlargement and labial fusion in children whose mothers are exposed to PROVERA during the first trimester of pregnancy.
+However, a clear association between these conditions with use of PROVERA has not been established.

-PROVERA (medroxyprogesterone acetate tablets) should not be used during lactation.
-Detectable amounts of progestin have been identified in the milk of nursing mothers receiving progestins.
+PROVERA should not be used during lactation.
+Detectable amounts of progestin have been identified in the breast milk of nursing mothers receiving progestins.